RunestoneInteractive/httlads/_sources/WorldFacts/cs2_graphing_business_data.rst

 You have already gone through the process of getting a three-letter country code for the previous case study.
-We will use the same function to add the country code to the protecting minority investors data set.
+We will use the same function to add the country code to the protecting minority investors' data set.
 We can use the code below to proceed.

 .. code:: python3